StamusNetworks/stamus_for_splunk/README.md

 ## Installation

 You can use the regular Splunk App installation procedure to install Stamus Networks App for Splunk®.
-You may have to install the [Timeline App](https://splunkbase.splunk.com/app/3120/) to display some of the visualizations.
+You may have to install the [Timeline App](https://splunkbase.splunk.com/app/3120/) and [URL Toolbox](https://splunkbase.splunk.com/app/2734) to display some of the visualizations.

 After installing the application, you can directly use it if you are a Suricata sensors user and